milanaryal/milanaryal.github.io/_posts/2020-04-15-getting-started-with-gulp.md

 ### Creating the `gulpfile.js`

-The `gulpfile.js` or `gulpfile.coffee` file is a valid JavaScript or CoffeeScript file that belongs in the root directory of your project, next to the `package.json` file, and should be committed with your project source.
+The `gulpfile.js` file is a valid JavaScript file that belongs in the root directory of your project, next to the `package.json` file, and should be committed with your project source.

 A `gulpfile.js` is comprised of the following parts: